Andrew Prokos: Work

 In 2019 Prokos took part in a cultural delegation to the United Arab Emirates, which included prominent photographic artists and curators from the Guggenheim Museum in New York City and the A+D Museum in Los Angeles.
-He continued to document the landscapes and cityscapes of the Emirates of Dubai, Abu Dhabi, Sharjah and Al Ain in long-exposure photographs which spanned 4-10 minutes per exposure, as well as large-scale images derived from merging multiple 100 megapixel medium format images, a process known as 'stitching'.
+He continued to document the landscapes and cityscapes of the Emirates of Dubai, Abu Dhabi, Sharjah and Al Ain in long-exposure photographs which spanned 4–10 minutes per exposure, as well as large-scale images derived from merging multiple 100 megapixel medium format images, a process known as 'stitching'.
 This formed the basis of his conceptual photography series Inverted UAE, which went on to win numerous awards and be published in the Middle East, the UK and Europe including DesignBoom, CNN, and Harper's Bazaar Art.

-In 2020 Prokos commenced work on new series of experimental and abstract art.
+In 2020 Prokos produced series of experimental and abstract art.
 Metropolis Abstracted presents highly abstracted close-up details of contemporary architecture in New York City, Boston, and other major cities.
 Captured with a very high-definition medium-format camera, the photos went on to be included in Prokos's major solo exhibition Andrew Prokos: New Abstraction in the United Arab Emirates in 2022.
-In an interview with Widewalls Art Magazine, Prokos states "With Metropolis Abstracted, I started to play with mirroring the close-up architectural details and facades.
-Each detail is captured with the express intent of forming a much more complex composition in the end.
-What I did not anticipate so much is that Metropolis Abstracted is really about the element of surprise.
-Looking at the single captured architectural detail, it may seem mundane and not very interesting on its own.
-But when the image is reflected, an entirely new and inherent structure and visual language emerge.
+In an interview with Widewalls Art Magazine, Prokos noted that "...when the image is reflected, an entirely new and inherent structure and visual language emerge.
 People often comment that the images seem to be revealing a hidden symbolism, and they interpret the images in all kinds of ways.
 So they do become a sort of Rorschach test for the viewer, which is not something that I can honestly claim to be by design but rather an interesting by-product of the process and its effect on the viewer.
 Metropolis Abstracted is a more psychological series in that sense.".

 Awards

-Prokos has won numerous awards for his photography, most recently a jury selection at American Photography 37 (2021) for his fine art series Metropolis Abstracted and a silver medal at the 2021 International Photography Awards in New York for his series Inverted.
+Prokos has won numerous awards for his photography, most recently a jury selection at American Photography 37 (2021) for his series Metropolis Abstracted and a silver medal at the 2021 International Photography Awards in New York for his series Inverted.
 The same series were honored with honorable mentions at the 2020 and 2021 Prix de la Photographie, Paris (Px3).